alexmiller63/careers/performance-resume.md

 ### Santa Claus — Professional Seasonal Performer

-**Culver City, CA — Christmas 2025**
+**Culver City, CA — Christmas 2025; scheduled for 2026 season**

 Performed professionally as Santa Claus in a high-volume public setting, maintaining character throughout extended shifts and interacting individually with children, families, and adults.
 Adapted interactions to individual children and differing communication needs, including a particularly successful interaction with an autistic child.
-Handled difficult interactions while remaining in character.
+De-escalated a teenage prank while remaining in character.

 ### Italian Priest — Italian Comedy Wedding